Prospective Students FAQs

 Student Minds, the UK’s student mental health charity, are also here to help you.
 They have established a resource called transitions, to provide you with information and tips to guide you through the process of moving and settling in to life at university.

 We understand that as a parent of young children, you need support at a time and place that suits you.
-Salford have a wealth of support services available to you, from our dedicated student service, askUS, to our on campus nursery, Busy Bees.
-You can find more information about on the Busy Bees website.
+We currently have nursery facilities on our campus and in partnership with Busy Bees.
+You may also wish to contact our dedicated student support service, askUS, for further information and advice.

 How does Salford support prospective students from under-represented groups?